dyozie/pivotal-hd-docs/content/getting-started/yelpdataset.md

 Overview
 --------
-The details of the data set is available [here] (https://www.yelp.com/academic_dataset)
+The details of the data set are available [here] (https://www.yelp.com/academic_dataset)

 The dataset has the following data: